Entries closed – race sold out

-Now in its 29th year, the Cosmeston Relay Race is a hugely popular 3 mile, chip-timed, baton relay race in the picturesque Cosmeston Lakes Country Park, Penarth, organised by Penarth and Dinas Runners (email: email@example.com)
+Now in its 29th year, the Cosmeston Relay Race is a hugely popular 3 mile, chip-timed, baton relay race in the picturesque Cosmeston Lakes Country Park, Penarth, organised by Penarth and Dinas Runners (email: firstname.lastname@example.org).
+The 2019 race will be held on Wednesday July 10th at 7:00 p.m.

 Cosmeston Lakes Country Park is one of the finest country parks in South Wales and is a designated local nature reserve.
 It offers some scenic running, with views of the lake to start, open countryside and a shaded wooded section.

 Each runner completes 1 circuit of the 3 mile (approx.) undulating course in teams of either 3 or 4 runners – and with 11 team categories, there’s plenty of healthy competition and chances to win prizes for athletic club and all-comers teams.

-Read on for information about the race and to enter.
-A full race information pack with detailed joining instructions will be posted here approximately 7 days before the race.
-Please contact the Race Director via email (firstname.lastname@example.org) with any enquiries.
+Read on for information about the race.
+A full race information pack with detailed joining instructions will be posted here in the week leading up to the race.
+Please contact the Race Director via email (email@example.com) with any enquiries.

-- The entry fee is £21 per team of 4 (Senior Men and Masters Men 35-44) and £16 per team of three (all other teams), plus a processing fee for each separate card payment.
+- The entry fee is £24 per team of 4 (Senior Men and Masters Men 35-44) and £18 per team of three (all other teams).
+There is no longer a separate card processing fee.

-- Team managers can enter a single team or multiple teams, up to maximum of five per transaction.
+- Team managers can enter a single team or multiple teams, up to maximum of three per transaction.

 - Groups or clubs who want to enter more than 3 teams will need to make multiple transactions.
 They can decide to appoint multiple Team Managers if they wish.

 - No refunds will be given for teams/runners that are unable to take part, or if a 4-man team changes to a 3-person team category.